Not ready for study.

 This book is a learning or teaching grammar, as opposed to being strictly a reference grammar.
 Therefore, generally, topics are covered, and examples are given, in a manner that assumes an understanding of only preceding content.
 We have, however, generally tried to origanize content coherently for convenient reference during learning.

-We have also aimed to make this a self-instruction textbook so that a diligent student should, if Allāh wills, be able to study it without an instructor.
-The target learner is someone who has not been exposed to grammatical terminology like inflection, case, mood, etc. While terminology is necessary for a rigorous non-immersive learning of language, we have tried to steer away from Latin-based terms like accusative and jussive.
-Such terms, when first encountered by an uninitiated learner, may deter him from proceeding further.
+We have also aimed to make this a self-instruction textbook so that a diligent student should, if Allāh wills, be able to study it independently.
+The target learner is someone who has not been exposed to grammatical terminology beyond a grade school level.
+While terminology is necessary for a rigorous non-immersive learning of language, we have tried to steer away from Latin-based terms like accusative, jussive, etc. Such terms, when first encountered by an uninitiated learner, may deter him from proceeding further.
 So we have in some places translated the meaning of Arabic grammar terms to English.
 In other places, we have used established English grammar terms where the terms are basic enough.
 We have even, in places, invented terms where we deemed appropriate.
+We have also used some grammatical terminology from Arabic directly, usually in cases where our target learner may have already been exposed to them from Qurʾān recitation rules, or where the term is complex enough that creating a term specifically in English wouldn’t make it any simpler.
 The drawback to this non-standard approach, however, is that the student may not be able to immediately relate the terminology he has learned in this book to established terminology in other grammar textbooks.
 To remedy this to some extent, we provide a glossary which maps the grammatical terminology used in this book to other, established, Latin-based and Arabic-based counterparts.

 It may also be appropriate to inform the reader that we chose to present a subset, and sometimes a simplified version, of Arabic grammar.
 As such, the grammar presented here may not be entirely consistent with the comprehensive and harmonious framework developed by the Arab grammarians.
 We chose this approach because we felt that exposing the beginner to complex grammatical details at this stage would be more of a hindrance than a help in learning the language.